 - Debrief the Birth

 This is more important than most people realise, and can be a crucial part of transitioning from surrogacy to the new normal.
 Even if the labour and birth went to plan, debriefing can help everyone process the enormous event of birth and your feelings about it.
 If the birth didn’t got as you’d planned or hoped, it can help you process it so that it doesn’t keep you awake at night.
 The surrogate might like to debrief the birth privately with a counsellor or midwife, but doing it together as a team can be really useful as well.

 - Fourth Trimester Counselling

-Counselling in the fourth trimester, or ‘relinquishment counselling’ is a requirement for the Parentage Order application in most States.
+Counselling in the fourth trimester is a requirement for the Parentage Order application in several States.
 Many teams treat it like a tick-a-box process, but it can be helpful not only for debriefing the birth but adjusting and transitioning to the new normal post-surrogacy.
 I benefited from having a counsellor to help my clarify my feelings about my new role as the ‘ex-surrogate’ and given language to all my thoughts and feelings about the baby and the intended parents.
 Counselling, before during and after surrogacy, is not about crisis management or fixing something that is broken – it is a vital part of maintaining individual and team well-being and relationships.

 - Post Birth Care